 Why Can It (put it in jars)??

-Well, this stuff is so delicious, you’ll want to have it time and time again.
+Well, this stuff is so delicious that you’ll want to have it time and time again.
 Sure you can just keep it in the fridge for a few months but they’d make great Christmas gifts.

-And honestly, if you’re like me, having a few jars of cowboy candy in the fridge would take up valuable realestate – so making canned cowboy candy and having is shelf stable just makes more sense.
+And honestly, if you’re like me, having a few jars of candied peppers in the fridge would take up valuable real estate – so making them preserved in jars and having it shelf stable just makes more sense.

 I’m Scared Of Canning!